 I was honored of the cast I was able to bring to the project: Neher Jacqueline Briceño, Principal acting coach at Adriana Barraza's Black Box theater was playing Marilyn's mother, Ika Santamaría, an all-terrain filmmaker I admire, had a small part as a theater director, Mitch Lemos, with whom I had already work on a previous project also participated.
 And with them, Sandra Lucia Portal Andreu, Amy Schultz, Karen Chimato, Melanie Crim, Annie Jones, and more, joined right after.

 In December of that year, the production came to a halt.
-Several interruptions were adding more time than planned into the project, (which by that time had changed from short film into a full feature).
-So this lead to the departure of some of our cast and crew members.
-I decided to stop production to reorganize.
-Little did I know this process would take me more than 2 years.
+Several production interruptions were adding more time than planned to the project, which required more commitment from the cast and crew.
+Some were able to make time for it, others simply had to abort.
+Because of the new scope of our production, I decided to suspend production in order for me to reorganize.
+Little did I know this process would take me more than 3 years.

-With the project in hibernation, Aurelina Romero, Co-owner of the first French independent TV Station in Miami, and an experienced Venezuelan producer was brought in.
-With her, Luba Parada joined as our Production/Direction assistant, and Lester Llanes and Yessana Viva agreed to work together taking turns as DP and Camera Operator.
-Then Roberto Figueroa was brought in to manage locations and props, Jeanny Arreaza and Angela Carbonaro renewed their participation as Make Up Artist and Wardrobe designer.
+With the project in hibernation I have been able to bring actor Scott J. King for the role of Jimmy, Marilyn's love interest (and antagonist).
+He is also one of our Executive Producers, helping us make the project happen.
+We also brought in our new producer: Aurelina Romero, Co-owner of the first French independent TV Station in Miami, and an experienced Venezuelan producer, Assistant Director, Script and Continuity: Luba Parada, DP Lester Llanes and possibly Photographer Yessana Viva who would take turns as DP and Camera Operator, Assistant Production: Roberto Figueroa managing locations and props, Sound Recordist Arturo Muñoz Guijón, Art Director Rita Abreu, and Jeanny Arreaza and Angela Carbonaro renewed their participation as Make Up Artist and Wardrobe designer.